unacast/deprecated-unacast.github.io/_posts/2017-02-19-simplified-database-migrations-in-go.md

 3. Get all migrations
 4. Start transaction
 5. Loop over and execute all migration, ignore those that are in the list of executed migrations since before
-6. Commit transaction if everything went ok, otherwise rollback transaction (note that this is not a migration rollback, just a transaction rollback)
+6. Commit transaction if everything went ok, otherwise roll back transaction (note that this is not roll back of the migration, just a roll back of the transaction)

 Now we know everything we need to know to implement the migrations framework.
 I won't cover all the code, which you can find here https://github.com/unacast/migrations/blob/master/migrations.go, but there is one thing that I would like to cover.
 If you look at the signature of the `Migrate` function it looks like this: